OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 ## Extracting the certificates

-The script below extracts the `client-certificate-data` and `client-key-data` fields into a single PFX file, and the `certificate-authority-data` field into a plain text file.
+The script below extracts the `client-certificate-data` and `client-key-data` fields into a single PFX file and the `certificate-authority-data` field into a plain text file.

 :::hint
 Note that you will need the `jq` and `openssl` applications installed for this script to work.